Integrating Public Health with Environmental Research

 1 Journal Science of the Total Environment, 2012

 ESRAC is funded by Water, Environmental, and Energy Solutions (WEES) and located in the Mel & Enid Zuckerman College of Public Health.
 ESRAC promotes interdisciplinary research involving academic and industry cooperatives.
 The Center brings together local and global partners with interests in exposure science and human health risk assessment including, but not limited to, UA faculty, academic professionals, staff, students and community and industry stakeholders.
 Internationally recognized MEZCOPH researchers offer the opportunity to incorporate human health impact assessments with other environmental research conducted across disciplines, creating new collaborations and expanding existing research programs to address the needs of communities, industries, and other stakeholders.

-ESRAC’s mission is to provide expertise to industry, the community, and researchers in the areas of human exposure science and risk assessment of chemical, biological and physical hazards to workers and communities.
+ESRAC’s mission is to provide expertise to industry, the community, and researchers in the areas of human exposure science and risk assessment of chemical, biological and physical hazards to workers and communities, with an emphasis on healthcare-acquired infections.
 The approach promotes viewing environmental exposures in the context of human health and safety through hazard identification, monitoring and modeling of exposures, health effects and risks, intervention, mitigation and economic impact of these exposures.

 ESRAC’s vision is to build on the internationally recognized research of UA faculty in multimedia, multi-pathway hazard assessment, risk to various populations and human populations; and expand as a world-renowned center of exposure and risk science aimed at disease reduction and promotion of health and safety.